Find Affordable College Courses

 88 Yearly Graduations

 Stony Brook University is the 19th most popular school in the nation for students seeking a master's degree in allied health.
 Roughly 26,700 attend the school each year.
 The average in-state tuition for full-time undergraduates is $7,070 per year, while in-state graduate students, on average, pay $11,310 per year.
-The allied health program at Stony Brook University awarded 88 master's degrees during the 2020-2021 school year.
-Of these students, 67% were women and 39% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 88 people received their master's degree in allied health from SUNY Stony Brook.
+Of these students, 71% were women and 37% were members of underrepresented racial-ethnic groups.
+Data shows that SUNY Stony Brook graduates that hold this degree go on to make a median salary of $111,759.

 Allied Health Concentrations